 While we were visiting, we happened to see the sample of Jessie’s Skylark in Wonderland shawl (get the free crochet pattern here) on display, so they are definitely crochet friendly, too.

 I stumbled upon this cute shop in 2011 when I was taking an embroidery class with a friend at the Ukranian Museum.
 I’m rarely on the Lower East Side (Manhattan) these days, so I took the opportunity to check out Downtown Yarns.
 The shop has a “small town” feel – hard to do, in New York City! – complete with a screen door entrance.
 The yarn is stacked up to the ceilings and the store has those great, old-fashioned, wooden rolling ladders you might see in a library.
 The shop is pretty small, so I was super impressed with their collection of knitting needles and notions, which you can sift through on your own.
 (I hate having to ask to see things behind the counter – I feel like I can’t really browse because I’ll be too annoying to the clerks.)
-I’ve since made the trip back to the store twice and recommended it to my students who are on the look-out for wooden needles.
+I’ve since made the trip back to the store several times and recommended it to my students who are on the look-out for wooden needles.
 Their yarn selection is pretty diverse, too, considering their small size.

 This is my official Local Yarn Shop.
 Knitty City is in my neighborhood (Upper West Side, Manhattan), so I frequent it more regularly than other LYSs in New York City – but I love more about it than its proximity to my apartment!
 I love the comfy corner with books and cozy chairs.
 I love that the shop is extremely crochet-friendly, and even carries a range of crochet tools rather than just one type of hooks (as many of the knitting-focused yarn shops do).
 I love the great selection of yarn at reasonable (for New York City) prices, with a different type of yarn on sale every month.
 I love the large bookcase of knitting and crochet books, including Japanese imports, that you can browse freely.
 The store also has quite a few events (though my schedule never seems to match up).
 I have twice needed a hook or needle in a particular size, which the staff has happily special ordered for me.